 limnanbn=c\lim_{n \to \infty} \frac{a_n}{b_n} = c

-for some finite constant c>0c > 0, then an\sum a_n and bn\sum b_n either both converge or both diverge.
+for finite c>0c > 0, then an\sum a_n and bn\sum b_n both converge or both diverge.
+This is usually the cleanest choice for rational expressions in nn.

 L=limnan+1an.L = \lim_{n \to \infty} \left| \frac{a_{n+1}}{a_n} \right|.

-L=limnann.L = \lim_{n \to \infty} \sqrt[n]{|a_n|}.
+L=limnann,L = \lim_{n \to \infty} \sqrt[n]{|a_n|},

 (1)nbnor(1)n+1bn,\sum (-1)^n b_n \quad \text{or} \quad \sum (-1)^{n+1} b_n,

-This is especially useful for logarithmic and power-based terms, but only when the required conditions hold.
+both converge or both diverge.
+It is especially useful for logarithmic and power-based terms, but only when positivity, continuity, and the decreasing condition all hold on the interval you use.

 Worked example: ratio test on n2n\sum \frac{n}{2^n}